 Dr Keay advises gentle exercise to ease cramps: “I used to find swimming to help.
 Something to elongate and release the tension in the pelvic muscles.
 Low-intensity exercise is key, and keep on top of your hydration and iron intake.”

 According to Dr Stacy Sims, as outlined in ROAR, there are certain 'protocols' that you can put in place to mitigate severe PMS symptoms (if you already suffer from them).
 This involves taking the following supplements every night for the seven days prior to your period starting:

 - 1g omega-3 fatty acids (flaxseed or fish oil)

-Jasmijn has advised some of her clients who suffer with PMS to try them, and has seen positive results.
+Jasmijn has advised some of her clients who suffer from PMS to try them and has seen positive results.
 “Those who have implemented PMS protocols in the week leading up to their period, tend to have a better first week [of their menstrual cycle]”, she explains.
-However, she acknowledges that this isn’t a silver bullet, and continues: “but for some I do often still finetune [their programme] with slightly less demanding sessions, or more focus on recovery [when needed].”
+However, she acknowledges that this isn’t a silver bullet, and continues: “but for some, I do often still finetune [their programme] with slightly less demanding sessions, or more focus on recovery [when needed].”

 PCOS and Endometriosis

 Polycystic ovary syndrome (PCOS) and Endometriosis are both endocrine disorders that affect the functioning of the ovaries.
 PCOS can cause irregularities in the menstrual cycle, while endometriosis can cause serious discomfort.
 For both conditions, it’s been found to be possible to alleviate some of the symptoms with gentle exercise.